bharatsindha/icon-media-web-crawler/KEYWORDS.md

 - ARIA attributes (`role="navigation"`)
 - Common patterns (classes/IDs containing "menu", "nav", etc.)

+**Important:** Original text is preserved during extraction, including special characters like `&`, `/`, `+`, etc. This ensures the `keyword` field stores exactly what appears on the website.

 ### 2. **Normalization**
-Keywords are normalized for consistency and deduplication:
+Keywords are normalized **only during database storage** for consistency and deduplication:

 **Original Keyword** (stored in `keyword` field):
 - Preserved exactly as found on the website
+- Special characters and capitalization retained
-- Example: "Products & Services"
+- Example: "Products & Services", "Energy/Utilities", "C++ Development"

 **Normalized Keyword** (stored in `normalized_keyword` field):
+- Created during database insertion from the original keyword
 - Lowercase conversion
 - Special character replacement:
   - `&` → `and`